Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Related work

+Advances in Machine Learning, including the introduction of the Transformer architecture~\citep{vaswaniAttentionAllYou2017}, have drastically changed the landscape of NLP applications in many fields.
+The Bidirectional Encoder Representations from Transformers (BERT) variants stood out as a promising solution for human rights violation event detection~\citep{nemkovaDetectingHumanRights2023,hu_conflibert_2022,taGANBERTAdversarialLearning2022,alhelbawyNLPPoweredHumanRights2020}. \citet{pilankarDetectingViolationHuman2022} used a BERT model to classify tweets with ``factual posts'' (as opposed to opinionated messages) about ``violation of human rights in any part of the world.''
+Another example is ConfliBERT, a pre-trained BERT model for the political conflict and violence domain~\citep{hu_conflibert_2022}.
+This language model was trained using specialized vocabulary, and the authors claimed that ``ConfliBERT outperforms BERT when analyzing political violence and conflict''.

-Modern methods such as Transformer models are increasingly being proposed to classify text from social media data in quantitative human rights studies.
-Transformer-based models~\cite{vaswaniAttentionAllYou2017} have proven particularly effective in processing and analyzing text-based data, notably for text classification and entity recognition.
-Researchers developed BERT-based models to classify English texts about political violence and conflict~\cite{huConfliBERTPretrainedLanguage2022}, as well as human rights violations~\cite{pilankarDetectingViolationHuman2022}.
-In Spanish, the detection of violent incidents from social media was proposed as a challenge at a recent NLP conference; all participants used variations of pre-trained Transformer models, including a wide variety of BERT implementations~\cite{arellanoOverviewDAVINCISIberLEF2022}.
-In Russian, multiple BERT-based models have been used to classify Telegram messages and detect human rights violations during the Russian-Ukraine war~\cite{nemkovaDetectingHumanRights2023}.
+Human rights research on large-scale data is predominantly performed in English~\citep{hu_conflibert_2022, pavlickGunViolenceDatabase2016}.
+Applied research in low-resourced languages within NLP remains an emerging area of interest.
+In Spanish, ~\citet{taGANBERTAdversarialLearning2022} presents the findings of multiple studies using social media to detect violent incidents.
+All studies used variations of pre-trained Transformer models, including a wide variety of BERT implementations.
+In Russian, multiple BERT-based models have been used to classify Telegram messages and detect human rights violations during the Russian-Ukraine war~\citep{nemkovaDetectingHumanRights2023}.
 To the best of our knowledge, there has been no previous work on human rights abuse detection using social media texts in Portuguese.